-When Meghan Markle walked down the aisle at St. George’s Chapel and married Prince Harry in May 2018, she also married into the British royal family.
-It’s was a definite status upgrade, especially because Queen Elizabeth and her heirs make up one of the wealthiest dynasties in the world — $88 million to be exact, Forbes reported.
+When Duchess Meghan (née Markle) walked down the aisle at St. George’s Chapel to married Prince Harry in May 2018, she also married into the British royal family.
+It’s was a definite status upgrade, especially because Queen Elizabeth and her heirs make up one of the wealthiest dynasties in the world — $88 billion to be exact, Forbes reported.
 So how did Meghan’s net worth change since becoming the Duchess of Sussex?

-According to Celebrity Net Worth, the 37-year-old used to be valued at $5 million.
-However, since her and Harry’s net worth combined after tying the royal knot, Meg is believed to be worth between $30 and $45 million, per Entertainment CheatSheet.
+According to Celebrity Net Worth, the 38-year-old is valued at $5 million on her own.
+However, since her and Harry’s net worths combined after tying the royal knot — the 35-year-old duke is valued at $40 million, the same site notes — Meg is now believed to be worth about $45 million.
+Not too shabby for a power couple, huh?

-The royal family likes to keep hush-hush on their money status, but the mom-to-be‘s net worth was assumed to have skyrocketed thanks to her hubby valuing around $40 million, Town & Country reported.
-Harry earned his big bucks thanks to a trust that was left from his late mother, Princess Diana, an inheritance from his grandmother and his salary from his days as a British Army captain.
+The royal family likes to keep hush-hush on their money status, but Harry earned his big bucks thanks to a trust from his late mother, Princess Diana, an inheritance from his grandmother and his salary from his days as a British Army captain.

 So how did Megan rack up a pretty penny before marrying into one of the wealthiest families in the world?
 Well, she reportedly pulled in $50,000 for each episode of the USA drama Suits — on which she was a series regular for seven seasons.
 The duchess also supposedly earned herself $177,000 for her role Remember Me, as well as $160,000 for The Candidate and $145,000 for The Boys and Girls Guide to Getting Down.